sqldelight/sqldelight/ALPHA.md

 creation - so you can also have multiple CREATE TABLE statements per .sq file.

 Run the `generateSqlDelightInterface` task to create the `QueryWrapper` object for the first time needed to execute any of your labeled queries.
-Download the [intellij plugin alpha5](https://plugins.jetbrains.com/plugin/8191-sqldelight) to have generation happen automatically while editing.
+Download the [IntelliJ plugin RC1](https://plugins.jetbrains.com/plugin/8191-sqldelight) to have generation happen automatically while editing.

 Create a QueryWrapper by providing a driver to it's constructor.
 In android, use the android driver